exercism/php/docs/INSTALLATION.md

 ### macOS

 Normally macOS comes with PHP installed, but it is often an outdated version.
 There are other pre-built options available, including [MAMP](http://www.mamp.info/en/) and [php-osx.liip.ch](https://php-osx.liip.ch/).
+Installing PHP through [HomeBrew](https://brew.sh/) is also a good option.

 For further instructions, read the manual on [Installation on macOS](https://www.php.net/manual/en/install.macosx.php).